3vincent/nextcloud-back/README.md

 # nextcloud-backup

-This bash script makes a full backup of a nextcloud installation on a LAMP Stack Sever.
+This bash script makes a full backup of a nextcloud installation on a LAMP Stack Server.

 There are a few requirements: `tar` `gzip` `pv` `du` `mysqldump` need to be installed on your system.